Author Spotlight: Terence Harkin with The Big Buddha Bicycle Race

 I met Terry at a writer’s conference back in 2017, a few hours before he was due to present his manuscript to a literary agent.

 Terry was excited about this opportunity.
 He wanted to traditionally publish his book, and was hoping he had finally found the right agent to help him do this.

 But Terry had a problem: he hadn’t yet figured out how to position himself properly and confidently in front of these agents.

-The difficulty Terry had faced in getting his book published so far was hard for him, and this meeting could be the opportunity he had been looking for.
+The difficulty Terry faced in getting his book published was hard for him, and this meeting could be the opportunity he had been looking for.

-Despite his success in other media industries, he just wasn’t sure how to leverage his content in this particular industry.
-But he was willing to do whatever it took to get this book published.
+Despite his success in other media industries, Terry wasn’t sure how to leverage his content in this particular industry.
+But, he was willing to do whatever it took to get this book published.
 That was why he came to me.

-I met with Terry and we went over the pages he was going to present to his agent with a fine-tooth comb, and I helped him fix problem areas so that they lived up to the current publishing expectations.
-I also helped him reposition his pitch to appeal to agents, place him well within his genre, and help him find a niche.
+I met with Terry, and we went over the pages he was going to present to his agent with a fine-tooth comb.
+I helped him fix problem areas so that they lived up to the current publishing expectations.
+In addition, I helped him reposition his pitch to appeal to agents, place him well within his genre, and help him find a niche.

 So what happened with Terry?

 Thanks to a successful presentation, Terry has a 3-book deal, Asian publishing rights, translation into French, and a promotional deal in Southeast Asia.

 I am grateful to have played a small part in Terry’s journey to publication success, and would like to congratulate him again on his persistence, determination, and hard work.